somoso/jekyll-now/_posts/2019-3-28-Debugging-Android.md

 The steps I took to fix a broken build when Android failed to build and nothing had changed with the source code.

 Recently one of our Android projects failed to build a release APK using the command `./gradlew assembleRelease`.
-It's profoundly odd since there was no changes to the Android source code between the time this command last worked and this recent compilation.
+It's profoundly odd since there were no changes to the Android source code between the time this command last worked and this recent compilation.

 To be clear, this was a React Native project and the only changes were made were in the Javascript files - this shouldn't have KO'd the Android build process at all.
 And when I say KO'd, I mean I got this error: